 Sure, a kid has a much better chance of turning out well if he or she is raised in a loving, stable home as opposed to being homeless on the streets of some big city.
 But if there’s one thing I’ve learned in forty-nine years of being alive, thirty years of being a minister’s wife, and twenty-three years of being a mother, it’s that heartache happens.

 Heartache happens in the healthiest of homes and in the happiest of homes.

 Heartache happened in the home I grew up in.
 Although it was a home where many things were done right, a home where there was love, prayer, laughter, and affirmation, heartache still happened.

 And the longer I live, the more stories I hear of strong, wonderful families who are visited by heartache.

 Last Thanksgiving, Steve called up a pastor friend of ours whom we haven’t seen in a few years.
-Don and Sherri are about the finest human beings you will ever meet and people we admire greatly.
-We’ve seen pictures of their six gorgeous children as they’ve grown and we’ve seen the smiles and demeanors of children who are well raised and well-loved.
+Don and Sherri are about the finest human beings you will ever meet and are a couple who who we admire greatly.
+If you were to see a picture of their six gorgeous children, you would the smiles and demeanors of children who are well raised and well-loved.

 But on Thanksgiving when Steve asked Don what their plans were for the day Don said, “Well, Sherri and I are going to the rehab center to visit Noah.”